Bei Bei, an American-born panda, leaves Washington for China

 Visitors to Washington’s National Zoo have watched him grow up since Day One.
 But now he’s headed to China.

 Under terms of the zoo’s agreement with the Chinese government, any panda born here must be sent to China when they reach age 4.
-When he reaches sexual maturity after age 6, Bei Bei will be entered into China’s government-run breeding program, seeking to expand the vulnerable Panda population.
+When he reaches sexual maturity after age 6, Bei Bei will be entered into China’s government-run breeding program, seeking to expand the vulnerable panda population.

+Bei Bei was born at the zoo on Aug.
+22, 2015, the cub (via artificial insemination) of National Zoo pandas Mei Xiang and Tian Tian.
+His name, which translates as “treasure” or “precious” in Mandarin, was jointly selected by former first lady Michelle Obama and Peng Liyuan, the first lady of the People’s Republic of China.

 Zoo Director Steve Monfort called the occasion “bittersweet.”
 He said zoo staff and visitors had grown to love the bear but that his return was important to the future of the species.